Liked this article?

 At first, it was agony – sitting cross-legged for 90-minute stints will do that to you.
 But once we’d made it past the dreaded Day 3 – known as the worst day in a meditation retreat – the benefits became pretty obvious.

 I was hooked.
-And even when I fainted during a standing meditation, nearly knocking myself out in the process (everyone else just kept meditating around me, unperturbed), I knew that I was onto a winner.
+And even when I fainted during a standing meditation, nearly knocking myself out in the process (everyone else just kept meditating around me, unperturbed), I knew I was onto a winner.

 The following year, I went to a silent meditation centre in Sri Lanka.
 And it was even more intense.
 Because for some reason, the silence made us meditators move in slow motion, like we were moving through mud.
 (Which meant a lot of queuing; a lot of waiting patiently while someone took 15 minutes to rinse a cup.)

 Plus, any small noise – the clinking of a spoon against a bowl, for instance – was amplified to an almost painful magnitude.
 I began to notice how continuous meditation affected all my senses.
-Colours were brighter, food tasted better and I felt a sense of “oneness” with everything around me.
+Colors were brighter, food tasted better and I felt a sense of “oneness” with everything around me.

 It was all very trippy.
 And after just 10 days, I felt like a different person.
 Who could take up to 15 minutes to rinse a cup, too.